Skip to Content

 Multi-Car Pileup

 These auto wrecks are also known as chain reaction collisions and happen when three or more automobiles collide in a series of collisions.
-Multi-car pileups are known to happen in dense traffic and on large roadways like Anderson Point Park near Raleigh, NC.
+Multi-car pileups are known to happen in dense traffic and on large roadways like the busiest interstate highway in Raleigh, NC.

 Rollovers